JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/hello-world/compiling-and-running/index.md

 ### The Run Window

-Let's take a look at our Run Window in more detail.
+Let's take a look at yourq Run Window in more detail.

 ![Run window](run-window.png)

 The first line shows the command that was used to run the program.
-We don't usually need to worry about what this was, but it's useful to know in case you want to see exactly what was run and how, for example, if you scroll to the right at the end you will see `com.example.helloworld.HelloWorld`.
+We don't usually need to worry about what this was, but it's useful to know in case you want to see exactly what was run and how.
+For example, if you scroll to the right you will see `com.example.helloworld.HelloWorld`.
 This tells you that it was your HelloWorld class that was run.
-You can also see exactly which JDK was used, which can be useful if we have multiple versions of Java on the same machine.
+You can also see exactly which JDK was used, which can be useful if you have multiple versions of Java on the same machine.

-The second line in this window is the output of our program - the "Hello World" statement that we told it to print.
+The second line in this window is the output of your program - the "Hello World" statement that you told it to print.

 the last line, which says `Process finished with exit code 0` shows the program ran without an error.

 ### What IntelliJ IDEA Created

-Let's take a quick look at what happened when we ran the application.
+Let's take a quick look at what happened when you ran the application.
 IntelliJ IDEA compiled your HelloWorld.java file into a class file.
-By default the IDE creates a folder called `out`.
+By default, the IDE created a folder called `out`.
 Production code, meaning code that isn't test code is put into the `production` folder within the `out` folder.
 IntelliJ IDEA creates a folder for our `HelloWorld` project and then the directory structure for our package.
-The compiled class file.
-HelloWorld.class can be found at the end of this directory hierarchy.
+The compiled class file. `HelloWorld.class` can be found at the end of this directory hierarchy.

 ![Out folder directory structure](out-directory.png)

 ### Run Configurations and Shortcuts

 IntelliJ IDEA also created a [run configuration](https://www.jetbrains.com/help/idea/run-debug-configuration.html) for the application we ran.
-If you want to, you can run or debug any run configurations from the navigation bar.
+If you want to, you can run or debug any run configurations from the [navigation bar](https://www.jetbrains.com/help/idea/guided-tour-around-the-user-interface.html#navigation-bar).
 We will take a more detailed look at run configurations later in this tutorial.

 ![Run configuration in the navigation bar](run-config-nav-bar.png)